AndriiHeonia/pixfinder/README.md

 <img src="https://raw.githubusercontent.com/AndreyGeonya/pixfinder/master/examples/planes/img.jpg" />

-To solve this problem we need to write several lines of code and Pixfinder will find all planes on image:
+To solve this problem we need to write several lines of code and Pixfinder will find all planes in the image:

     var myImg = document.getElementById('myImg');
     pixfinder({